Brand Positioning for Contract Manufacturing

 It’s a formula that sets out your target position in the marketplace that you can share with your team and use to validate all of your branding work.

-According to Graham Robertson, there are four elements that make up a brand positioning statement.
-It's a description of who you serve, where you operate, where you will win and why customers should believe you.
+According to Graham Robertson, there are four elements that make up a brand positioning statement: It's a description of who you serve, where you operate, where you will win and why customers should believe you.

-Let’s explain that a little more.
+Let’s explain this a little more.

-Here’s an example of a brand positioning statement for Coca-Cola created by a lead copywriter at Hubspot.
+Here’s an example of a brand positioning statement for Coca-Cola created by a lead copywriter at HubSpot.

 "For individuals looking for high-quality beverages, Coca-Cola offers a wide range of the most refreshing options — each creates a positive experience for customers when they enjoy a Coca-Cola brand drink.
 Unlike other beverage options, Coca-Cola products inspire happiness and make a positive difference in customers' lives, and the brand is intensely focused on the needs of consumers and customers."